splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 # SC4S Configuration

-* Create a directory on the server for configuration.
+* Create a directory on the server for local configurations.
 This should be available to all administrators, for example:
 ``/opt/sc4s/``
 * Create a docker-compose.yml file in the directory created above, based on the following template: